Rust-for-Linux/rust-for-linux.com/src/Contributing.md

 ### Submit checklist addendum

+The following items apply to every patch in a series.
+That is, in general, each commit should be clean, not just the end state.

   - Please run your patch through the `scripts/checkpatch.pl` script.
 In particular, the `--codespell` option is useful to check patches for typos.

   - Please format the code by running the `rustfmt` target.